kieranajp/colossal/README.md

 List of [components version](packages.mk)

 ## Users

 Yes it is recommended to run as non root user when possible even in docker.
 The following users are available for isolation

 * **consul**
 * **haproxy**
 * **app** Recommended to run your application with app user.

 ## Service discovery and client side load balancing

 *Consul server must be setup, before using this feature it is beyond the scope of Colossal.
-Head to https://www.consul.io.*
+Head to [Consul](https://www.consul.io)

 This is an opinionated way to do service discovery inspired by the all mighty SmartStack from AirBnB.

 A service is divided into a Consumer and a Producer.

 Take the following stack each will run in a container:

 * A web HTTP Application "blog"
 * A NGinx that acts as a reverse proxy "nginx"
 * A PostgreSQL database "db"

-let's break it down to conusmer and producers.
+let's break it down to consumers and producers.

 * *db* requires nothing; then *db* consumes *nothing* and produces *db*
 * *blog* requires *db*; then *blog* consumes *db* and produces *blog*
 * *nginx* requires *blog*; then *nginx* consumes *blog* and produces *nothing*. since nginx will be our edge server and will not be consumed by internal services.

-### Producer:
+### Producer

 A service that will be announced on a specific Address/TCP port vie consul.
 In Colossal you can only announce one service per container. off-course you can have multiple instance of that service.

 Components of a producer:

 * The application i.e. blog
 * Consul-agent (packaged with Colossal)